 Lehigh University’s emergency planning measures help ensure our campus is as safe as possible and our response to emergency scenarios of all types is thoughtful, collaborative and efficient.
 We have developed plans and established processes to enable us to respond quickly and effectively to crises.
 The goal is to ensure the safety of people – students, faculty, staff, visitors and neighbors—and to protect the university’s reputation and assets.

 Ultimately, campus safety is a shared responsibility involving all members of the Lehigh community.
 The culture at Lehigh is one in which reporting safety concerns or possible criminal activity is encouraged and valued.
 We expect and ensure that within our campus community there is regular and open sharing of information about safety, the procedures to be followed in an emergency situation and our current year and/or historical crime statistics for the campus.
-Please read our annual safety report (PDF) for information on programs, policies, resources and statistics.
+Please read our Annual Security & Annual Fire Safety Report (PDF) for information on programs, policies, resources and statistics.

 The university utilizes a range of tools to communicate with the campus community about emergency or crisis situations.
 The specific choice of tool depends upon the severity of the circumstances.
 Among the available communications tools are the following: